Thesis including Published Works*

-All doctoral and research master's students are permitted to submit a thesis including published works.
-The thesis including published works is not a different degree; rather, it is a thesis format that includes papers that have been submitted, or accepted, for publication.
+All doctoral and research master's students are permitted to submit a thesis including published works, in accordance with section 1.9 of the Graduate Research Thesis Examination Procedures.
+The thesis including published works is not a different degree; rather, it is a thesis format that includes papers that have been submitted, or accepted, for publication, during the course of the student's enrolment in the relevant graduate research degree at Monash.

 The thesis must reflect a sustained and cohesive theme, and framing or substantial linking text is normally required in introducing the research and linking the chapter/papers/manuscripts.
 The papers do not have to be rewritten for the thesis.
 For guidance, refer to Text Framing the Publications (as below).